-Catholic social teaching identifies three steps for getting at the truth-see, judge, act.
+A R Catholic social teaching identifies three steps for getting at the truth-see, judge, act.
 The first step challenges us to notice and explore conflicts and tensions in our world.
-For example, what tensions do we see surrounding the national debate on separating parents and children at the border?
 The second step calls us to make judgments in the light of Jesus' teachings in scripture and the Church's teachings about social justice.
 These two steps obligate us to act, to make a difference.

-- When did you first realize justice is a religious issue? - How do you take time to listen to your "singin' something" and give voice and melody to its insights?
+• When did you first realize justice is a religious issue?

+• How do you take time to listen to your "singin' something" and give voice and melody to its insights?